uiwebkit/localize-vue-2x/README.md

 <uni-translate bind-start="${" bind-end="}"><a href="https://your_domain/${localized}">link</a></uni-translate>
 ```

-### See and modify ./public/lang-menu.json and translation files into ./public/i18n/ folder
+#### open and modify ./public/lang-menu.json and translation files into ./public/i18n/ folder